DevExpress-Examples/blazor-dxgrid-disable-editing-for-several-rows/README.md

 ### 3. Define an edit form's template

 The default edit form shows only the predefined **Save** and **Cancel** buttons.
-Use the [edit form template](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditFormTemplate) to define the edit form content.
+Use the [edit form template](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditFormTemplate) to define the edit form's content.
 This example uses the [DxFormLayout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxFormLayout) to create an edit form that displays [DevExpress editors](https://docs.devexpress.com/Blazor/401156/data-editors) for all editable data columns.

 ```razor
 <EditFormTemplate Context="editFormContext">